-Australian businesses have been quick to respond to calls to action from state and federal governments with pivoting to provide essential PPE (personal protective equipment) and other goods and services designed to help in the areas of health and economic stability.
+Australian businesses have been quick to respond to calls to action from state and federal governments with pivoting to providing essential PPE (personal protective equipment) and other goods and services designed to help in the areas of health and economic stability.

-Some 3D printing business are now making parts for ventilators and other hospital equipment, and Australian high fashion label Scanlan and Theodore is one of many clothing manufacturers who have announced they will be making hospital gowns and masks.
+Some 3D printing businesses are now making parts for ventilators and other hospital equipment, and Australian high fashion label Scanlan and Theodore is one of many clothing manufacturers who have announced they will be making hospital gowns and masks.

 The range of industries looking to adjust to this new era is broad.
 As well as cleaning, mental health, and supply of COVID-19 related goods and services, some governments have stepped up plans for infrastructure development.

 In NSW the Premier announced on 28 April announced the first 24 projects to undergo a fast-tracked assessment process as part of the NSW Government’s new Planning System Acceleration Program.
 This will potentially inject $7.54 billion into the state’s economy.

 In WA, Premier Mark McGowan has announced 11 road and bridge projects that will be accelerated by several months.
 This includes speeding up the procurement process to stimulate the economy.
 Projects include the Fremantle Traffic Bridge and the Bunbury Outer Ring Road.

 Tenders across the board are down in numbers from the same time last year, however, there has been an increase in some areas in response to the crisis.
 New subscribers include those who are pivoting to areas of service or production that is outside their normal realm.
 This is due to a combination of financial necessity and needing to fill emerging gaps in the market such as delivering meals and providing medical and cleaning equipment.